 We provide software development professionals to the client on a long-term basis.
 A dedicated team is built according to the client’s requirements.
 The customers have full control over the selected team, project management, working hours, and meeting deadlines.
 Such a model is productive and cost-efficient.

 - Work is done within time-boxed sprints, generally of 2-4 weeks.
 The goal is to produce a potentially shippable product after each sprint.

-- Product is released on a particular cadence, which is determined by the sprints’ length.
-So, a team may release after 3 sprints, or every 6 weeks.
+- The product is released on a particular cadence, which is determined by the sprints’ length.
+So, a team may release after 3 sprints or every 6 weeks.